aaronbloomfield/pdr/tutorials/02-gdb/index.md

 ### Displaying Variables and Expressions ###

 Another thing you often want to do when the program pauses is to see what value a variable or an expression has.
 To do this, just type `print` or `p` followed by the variable name or expression.
 If the variable or expression is a pointer or an address, you can print the value that this address references using the `print *` command (i.e.  `print *foo`).
-In addition, you can enter `info locals` to see all the local variables (and their values) displayed.
+In addition, you can enter `info locals` to see all the arguments and local variables (and their values) displayed.

 It is often handy to have the debugger automatically display one or more variable values at all times so you could watch how they change.
 You do this with the `display <var>` command, and gdb will display that variable's value each time the program execution hits a breakpoint.
 You can use 'display' more than once to show multiple variables.